swiftlang/swift-evolution/proposals/0104-improved-integers.md

   /// Will be constant for fixed-width integer types. var bitWidth : Int { get }

-  /// If `self` is negative, returns the index of the least significant bit of
-  /// its representation such that all more-significant bits are 1.
-  /// Has the value -1 if `self` is 0.
+  /// The number of bits required to represent the value of `self` in a signed
-  // TODO: this is not the right name, and perhaps an unnecessary limitation
-  // for `self == 0` case
+  /// type using two's complement representation.
+The minimum value for this
+  /// property should naturally be 1.
-  var signBitIndex: Int { get }
+  var minimumSignedRepresentationBitWidth: Int { get }

   /// Returns the remainder of division of `self` by `rhs`. func remainder(dividingBy rhs: Self) -> Self